 I am a fairly frequent traveler and I like to travel lightly.
 My goal is to put all my belongings in one carry-on suitcase, whether I’m traveling for a few days or three weeks.
 All that changed when I bought a pneumatic pump for lymphedema in my right arm.
 I like my pump so much that I wanted to take it on my travels but I wondered about the hassles of weight restrictions and what the regulations were regarding medical devices.
-I also was concerned how I was going to handle two pieces of luggage.
+I also was concerned about how I was going to handle two pieces of luggage.
 It was one more thing to add to my “living with lymphedema” list.
 After living with lymphedema for seven years, I’m learning to go with the flow,

-Happily my pump fit very nicely in a regulation sized carry-on.
-I bought an inexpensive suitcase at Target that had those “spinner” wheels.
+Happily my pump fits very nicely in a regulation sized carry-on.
+I bought an inexpensive suitcase at Target that had “spinner” wheels.
 The spinner wheels made lugging luggage down the aisle and through the airport so much easier, especially now that I had two suitcases.
 I wish my other carry-on had them.
 Though regulations require that a medical device bag only carry the medical device, I also included my compression garments and overnight sleeve.
-I figured they qualified as medical devices, I just hoped the airlines thought so too.
+I figured they qualified as medical equipment.
+I just hoped the airlines thought so too.
 In the bag also went the pneumatic pump owner’s manual, in case anyone had questions about its use.

 I did on-line research on airline travel with medical devices.
-From all that I read, it appeared that pneumatic devices were medical devices and could be carried on in addition to a regular carry-on bag.
+From all that I read, it appeared that pneumatic pumps were medical devices and could be carried on in addition to a regular carry-on bag.
 Somehow when I read that breast pumps were medical devices, I felt more confident that an airline wouldn’t object to a pneumatic pump for lymphedema.
 Documentation, such as a doctor’s order, wasn’t required.
 There was also no need to let the airline know ahead of time that I was bringing a medical device.
 No extra charges were stated.
 It all seemed surprisingly uncomplicated.
 The true test would be the actual travel.